2024 UK gravel events - the best off-road races of the year

 19-22 September 2024

-Hotchillee London-Paris Gravel is a three-day event covering 376km, and it technically isn't all in the UK; the route takes you from London all the way to Paris on some spectacular gravel tracks, across fields and down the gulley of death-like forest paths.
-I was lucky enough to take part in the inaugural event in 2022 and to this date, no other event has surpassed the organisation, support and premium treatment of the London to Paris gravel event.
+Hotchillee London-Paris Gravel is a three-day event covering 376km.
+While it technically isn't all in the UK; the route takes you from London to Paris on some varied gravel tracks, across fields and down forest paths.
+I was lucky enough to take part in the inaugural event in 2022 and, to date, no other event has surpassed the organisation, support and premium treatment of the London to Paris gravel event.

-If you don't want massive big crowds and enjoy all-inclusive, point-to-point riding over and prefer sleeping in a nice hotel every evening, this event won't disappoint.
+If you enjoy a feeling of exclusivity and all-inclusive, point-to-point riding and prefer sleeping in a nice hotel every evening, this event won't disappoint.

 Prices start from £1,650.